 Hangouts are an option for video chat for up to 10 people at any given time.
 Google’s emphasis is on creating the kind of space that replicates casual ad-hoc gatherings in the real world.

 Instant upload is an option to automatically send pictures and videos taken with a cell phone to a private photo album.
 Users can then decide whether to share them and which circles to share them with.

 Streams are similar to Facebook news updates but you can see updates for particular circles rather than updates for everyone at once.

 Sparks are topics that you want to discuss with others.
 The interface is an adaptation of Google search.
 Google describes it this way: “The friends you have are the ones that allow you to geek out about what you are absolutely passionate about… and they have enough of a commonality to let you explore it.”

-Google+ is integrated with other Google applications, such as Gmail, Google Maps and Google Calendar.
+Google+ is integrated with other Google applications, such as Gmail, Google Maps, Google Drive and Google Calendar.